Is ‘Teen Mom 2’s Jenelle Evans’ Social Media Ruining Her Chance At Getting Jace Back?

-The controversial Teen Mom 2 star Jenelle Evans has threatened to quit her social media in a deleted post on her personal Facebook account after fans had a field day judging her for spending time with on-and-off-again friend Tori Rhyne.
+The controversial Teen Mom 2 star Jenelle Evans has threatened to quit her social media in a deleted post on her personal Facebook account after fans had a field day judging her for spending time with on and off again friend, Tori Rhyne.

-Jenelle Evans, who is currently in a custody battle with her own mother Barbara, for her first born, Jace, may actually want to consider following through on her promise after what fans witnessed this weekend on her Snapchat account.
+Jenelle Evans, who is currently in a custody battle with her own mother, Barbara, for her first born, Jace, may actually want to consider following through on her promise after what fans witnessed this weekend on her Snapchat account.

 Those who follow Jenelle Evans via Snapchat were treated to a sneak peek at her wild weekend with Tori Rhynes, where the pair appeared to be drinking and messing around on a boat.
 Tori was acting strangely, rambling and calling Jenelle a crackhead.